Fine Arts: Dance, Music, Theatre, Visual Art

 Each of the courses addresses all of the standards for the specific art discipline.
 Greater emphasis may be placed on some standards and less on others depending on the specific nature of the course.
 These standards provide a common point of reference for district and local educators and provide direction in meeting the challenge of ensuring that all students attain the appropriate knowledge and skills as set forth in the standards.

 The State Board of Education (SBE) has the authority to adopt academic standards for each subject area in grades K-12.
 Under each course title, select the grade level to view a description of the course and the standards adopted by the state board.
-View the academic standards guidelines adopted by the state board here.

 The state board sets the requirements for high school graduation.
 Per SBE Rule, students must achieve one high school level unit of Fine Arts in order to graduate with a high school diploma.
 In exceptional circumstances, schools may waive the foreign language and fine art requirement for students who are not planning to attend the university to expand and enhance their elective focus.
-View a complete list of the courses required for high school graduation.

 Introduction to Fine Arts